 Basics of redeeming miles for Lufthansa first class

-Lufthansa offers first class on a variety of routes, including those operated by Boeing 747-8s out of Frankfurt, and those operated by Airbus A340-600s out of Munich.
-The carrier’s first class footprint will be increasing soon, as in 2023 the airline is reactivating more A340-600s, bringing back A380s, and also taking delivery of A350s with an all-new first class.
+Lufthansa offers first class on a variety of routes, including those operated by Boeing 747-8s out of Frankfurt, and those operated by Airbus A340-600s and Airbus A380s out of Munich.
+Lufthansa is also introducing an all-new first class product on select Airbus A350-900s, though given the tiny size of the cabin, don’t expect any award seats in it.
+For the purposes of this post, we’ll focus on the “old” first class.

 In this post I wanted to focus specifically on redeeming partner airline miles for travel in Lufthansa first class.
 I’m not focusing on Lufthansa Miles & More redemptions because:

-- These redemptions have fuel surcharges, which can cost $950 one-way in first class from the United States and Germany, which takes much of the value out of these redemptions; I’ll focus on programs without fuel surcharges
+- These redemptions have fuel surcharges, which can cost nearly $1,000 one-way in first class from the United States to Germany, which takes much of the value out of these redemptions; I’ll focus on programs without fuel surcharges

 - Lufthansa Miles & More doesn’t partner with any major transferable points currencies, so even if you were fine with those fuel surcharges, most people wouldn’t have a practical way to earn those miles